How to report to credit bureaus for not paying?

 Credit bureaus conduct consumer credit reporting and synthesize information about a person's credit score and provide it to lending organizations; they are not in charge of selecting whether or not to grant credit to an individual.
 Customers of credit agencies can also be consumers, and both groups get the same service—information about their credit history.

-How do self-report to Credit Bureaus?
+How to report to Credit Bureaus?

 How to report customer credit bureau for not paying?
 A company must first meet the requirements to become a data furnisher before it may report to the credit bureaus.
 Depending on the credit bureau, the company might require a minimum number of customer accounts to become a data furnisher.
 TransUnion, for instance, demands that a company have at least 100 client accounts.
 For a local credit union, for example, to become a data furnisher with TransUnion, at least 100 of its customers must have credit accounts.